 Rushing through the shaving or trimming process is going to lead to carelessness.
 You need to make sure you set aside enough time for the entire process without having to hurry.

-Taking it slow will reduce the likelihood of nicking or even cutting the skin, leading to more irritation, inflammation and potentially even infection.
+Taking it slow should reduce the likelihood of nicking the skin.

 It’ll also make sure you’re using the appropriate technique (which we’ll come on to in a minute) as well as using enough lubricating gel to avoid friction.